Top Waterfront Hotels in Maine

 York-Ogunquit

 The Cliff House is a most dramatic setting, and posh resort – clinging to Bald Head Cliff on the border between York and Ogunquit.
-This striking setting has been home to a hotel for over a century – and recent upgrades to Cliff House Resort and Spa make it special, especially by Maine standards.
-Check in, and check out the infinity edge pool and hot tub overlooking the bold Atlantic.
+This striking resort property has been home to a cliff-side hotel for over a century – and recent upgrades to Cliff House Resort and Spa make it special, especially by Maine standards.
+Check in, then check out the infinity edge pool and hot tub overlooking the bold Atlantic.
 From Cliff House, you can explore the beaches of York and Ogunquit, the art colony and boutiques of Perkins Cove and Ogunquit village.
 Take a boat ride for an ocean view perspective of this grand hotel perched on the Cliff.
 Savor cocktails and lobster back at the serene resort after exploring the southern Maine coast including 1897 Nubble Light – the most photographed lighthouse in Maine!

-Luxury tip – don’t miss a Rum Punch at Barnacle Billy’s (just one- pretty potent!) in Perkins Cove, and live piano bar music upstairs at The Front Porch- it’s a gay old time!
+Luxury tip – don’t miss a Rum Punch at Barnacle Billy’s (just one- pretty potent!) in Perkins Cove, and live piano bar music upstairs at The Front Porch – it’s a gay old time!

 Kennebunkport

-Beach lovers should stay on Kennebunk Beach at Seaside Inn– a 9th generation family owned property with private beach access.
-Not fancy, but the focal point beach, outdoor ocean view hot tub and homemade breakfast in the 1850 Boathouse make it delightful.
-Ride a complimentary bike to town for shopping and dining, and sleeps to the sound of the ocean and smell of salty air.
+We love Kennebunkport so much, we once called it home!
+Summer retreat for presidents and celebs, with beautiful sandy beaches, but a real salty vibe in the working fishermen’s harbors of Kennebunkport and Cape Porpoise.
+Our favorite hotel is on Kennebunk Beach at Seaside Inn– a 9th generation family-owned property with private beach access.
+Not fancy, but the focal point beach, outdoor ocean view hot tub and homemade breakfast in the 1850 Boathouse, make it delightful.
+Ride a complimentary bike to town for shopping and dining, Dock Square shopping, then sleep to the sound of the ocean and smell of salty air.

 Portland Casco Bay